Freegle1643/Customized-Dockerfile-Pool/Running X server in Docker in Brief.md

 ```

 However, `startx` succeeded.
 Since I run the container with `--privileged`, it also occupied the screen of my host.
 On the display, we see it start xfce4 successfully but without any response from mouse or keyboard.
+You can always access your containers with a new tty client by `docker exec -it [container-id] bash`

 ```bash
 root@a2a774c78e4e:~# startx